OfficeDev/office-js-docs-pr/docs/overview/create-an-office-add-in-from-script-lab.md

 ---
 ms.date: 04/07/2022
-title: Create an add-in from your Script Lab code ms.prod: non-product-specific
+title: Create a standalone add-in from your Script Lab code ms.prod: non-product-specific
-description: Create an add-in from your Script Lab code ms.localizationpriority: high
+description: Learn how to move your snippet from Script Lab into a Yo Office project ms.localizationpriority: high
 ---